EXPLAINING THE LAWS ON ELECTRIC SCOOTERS IN THE UK

-Well, pretty much anything that the Government (Department for Transport) cannot classify as something else.
+Well, pretty much anything that the Department for Transport cannot classify as something else.
 They state that it includes "e-scooters, Segways, hoverboards, go-peds, powered unicycles, and u-wheels".
 Firstly, it has to have its own source of power (even if that is produced by kinetic energy) and must transport you (in case you buy a vehicle incapable of transporting you).
 Thus any battery powered scooter is considered to be a powered transporter.
 Of course, it is a fairly arbitrary name because, literally speaking, cars and trains are also powered transporters.
-Maybe Personal Light Electric Vehicle was a better name all along (see below).
+Maybe Personal Light Electric Vehicle was a better name after all.

 e-Scooters Are Powered Transporters

 How Are Powered Transporters Treated Differently From Motor Vehicles?

-Up until July 2020, they weare not treated any differently.
+Up until July 2020, they were not treated any differently.
 And that, folks, was the problem.
 To use a motor vehicle - and powered transporters are classed as motor vehicles - the rider must have insurance (for the vehicle), vehicle tax, be licensed (to drive a motor vehicle) and the vehicle itself must be registered with the DVLA and have a current MOT certificate.
-None of this would theoretically be a problem (though good luck finding an insurer) but to pass an MOT a motor vehicle must have certain things, such as indicators and a rear light.
-It is clear, then, that to solve the current impasse powered transporters need to be reclassified as something other than motor vehicles.
-In July 2020, the UK Government announced it would (almost immediately) legalise the riding or e-scooters as long as they are hired form an authorised company (such as Bird and Lime).
+None of this would theoretically be a problem (though good luck finding an insurer) but to pass an MOT a motor vehicle must have certain things, such as indicators.
+It is clear that to solve the current impasse powered transporters need to be reclassified as something other than motor vehicles.
+In July 2020, the UK Government announced it would legalise the riding or e-scooters as long as they are hired form an authorised company (such as Ginger and Voi).

 So What Are Personal Light Electric Vehicles?